-The guide highlights how general risk communication principles can be thoughtfully applied to groups that are often marginalized, overlooked, or difficult to reach.
-It incorporates practice-oriented tips and a series of examples that reflect how related concerns have been documented or analyzed by researchers at each stage of the disaster lifecycle, including preparedness, response, recovery, and mitigation.
+This guide highlights how general risk communication principles can be thoughtfully applied to groups that are often marginalized, overlooked, or difficult to reach.
+It incorporates practice-oriented tips and a series of examples that reflect how related concerns have been documented or analyzed by researchers at each stage of the disaster life cycle, including preparedness, response, recovery, and mitigation.

 The third deliverable, which builds on the guide, is a worksheet booklet that breaks each of the core principles down into three steps with questions and considerations to guide users in applying the principles to their own work.
 The worksheets also include exercises to be conducted before and after implementing the core principles to help characterize the community and reflect on the risk communication process.

-Project Lead: Nnenia Campbell, Natural Hazards Center (Nnenia.Campbell@colorado.edu)
+Former Project Research Lead: Nnenia Campbell, Natural Hazards Center (Nnenia.Campbell@colorado.edu)

-Undergraduate Research Assistants: Kamryn Roper-Fetter and Mary Yoder, Natural Hazards Center
+Former Undergraduate Research Assistants: Evangelyne Eliason, Kamryn Roper-Fetter, and Mary Yoder, Natural Hazards Center

 Sponsor: This project was produced with supplemental support to the National Science Foundation (NSF Award #1635593) from the U.S. Army Corps of Engineers Office of Homeland Security.